Diversifying your products is the key to kidnapping the majority of your local market, and cutting your competitors out of the picture.

 - Do It Yourself (DIY) for smaller businesses with more time than money

-- Do It For Me (DIFM) concierge solutions for businesses with more money than time
+- Do It For Me (DIFM) Task Manager solutions for businesses with more money than time

 - Do It With Me (DIWM) for businesses that wanta hybrid approach

 3. Go & grow